NPS Alternatives: Leading Indicators of CX Success – What to Watch Before It’s Too Late

 - Tie to commercial actions: Leading indicators should drive decisions: who needs outreach, escalation, or a tailored success plan.

-What a Good NPS Alternative Does
+What Should a Good B2B NPS Alternative Actually Do?

 A meaningful B2B NPS alternative isn’t just about better questions - it’s about better timing, better context, and better data.
 Instead of asking "How likely are you to recommend us?" at arbitrary intervals, a better system continuously monitors: